 - Options allow for storage and functional expandability to meet your changing needs

 - Our soft leather smells wonderful and will brighten any day!

 - New for 2021 - The anchor anchor points for the shoulder and backpack straps have been relocated to the rear panel to increase comfort and durability

 - New for 2021 - An under-flap organizer for pens and cards has been added by customer request

 Is This the Best Leather Briefcase for Me?

 If you're there type of person who marches to the best of their own drummer and does things their own way, then this briefcase backpack convertible is for you.
-Our vertically oriented case is for any person looking for a beautifully designed, beautifully made, handcrafted alternative to the "me too" briefs available.
+Handcrafted from our exclusive ethically sourced leather, our vertically oriented case is for any person looking for an alternative to all the "me too" briefs available.
 Yes, the vertical orientation moves with you.
 Yes, there is a backpack option.
 But you want this case because it's not your father's briefcase.

 A Leather Briefcase Backpack as Unique As You